m5t0/Gobblet_AI/readme.md

 1. Please install (g++ or clang++) and cmake.
 2. Please move to the `Gobblet_AI` folder like `cd ./Gobblet_AI`.
-3. Please make a output folder like `mkdir ./out`.
+3. Please make a output folder like `mkdir out`.
 4. Please move to the output folder like `cd ./out`.
 5. Please use the command `cmake ..` .
 6. Please use the command `cmake --build .` .
 If you want to build the codes as Release build, please use the command `cmake --build . --config Release`.